Vinzent03/obsidian-advanced-uri/docs/docs/getting_started.md

 #### Linux

-For `xdg-open` the whole uri has to be encoded twice.
+For `xdg-open` the whole URI has to be encoded twice.
 See [encoding](concepts/encoding.md) for more details.

 ```bash
 xdg-open "obsidian://advanced-uri?filepath=Home%2520Index%252Ftoday"